Artist: Jean Auguste Dominique Ingres (French, Montauban 1780–1867 Paris)

 Medium: Pen and black ink, graphite, gray watercolor washes, white gouache heightening, Conté crayon on blue paper

-Dimensions: Sheet: 15 x 12 3/4 in.
+Dimensions: Sheet: 15 x 12 11/16 in.
 (38.1 x 32.3 cm)

 Credit Line: Purchase, Rogers Fund and Promised Gift of Leon D. and Debra R. Black, 2009

-This newly discovered drawing by Ingres depicts the dramatic story of Virgil reading the Aeneid to Augustus, his wife Livia, and his sister Octavia.
-As the poet recites the words "tu Marcellus eris," he is abruptly halted by Augustus, for Octavia has just fainted into the emperor's lap upon hearing the name of her dead son.
-Livia, who is believed to have commanded the murder of Marcellus, appears impassive, while Augustus' advisors Marcus Agrippa and Gaius Maecenas whisper in the background.
-A nude statue of Marcellus presides over the nocturnal scene; illuminated by a flickering candle, it projects a ghostly shadow onto the wall at the upper right.
-Marcellus was Augustus' nephew and adoptive son.
-When he died, Livia's son Tiberius became heir to the throne.
+This recently discovered drawing depicts the dramatic story of Virgil reading the Aeneid to the Roman Emperor Augustus (r.
+31 b.c.-a.d.
+14), his wife Livia, and his sister Octavia.
+As the poet recites the words "Tu Marcellus eris" ("Marcellus you shall be"), he is abruptly halted by Augustus: Octavia has just fainted into the emperor's lap upon hearing the name of her dead son.
+Livia, who is believed to have commanded the murder of Marcellus, appears impassive, while Augustus' advisors, Marcus Agrippa and Gaius Maecenas, whisper suspiciously in the background.
+A nude statue of Marcellus presides over the nocturnal scene: illuminated by a flickering candle, it projects a ghostly shadow onto the wall at upper right.
+Marcellus was Augustus' nephew and adoptive son; when he died, Livia's son Tiberius became heir to the throne.